microsoft/BotBuilder-Samples/experimental/language-generation/docs/lg-file-format.md

 Read the [structure response templates](./structured-response-template.md) article for more information.

 ## Template composition and expansion

 ### References to templates

 Variation text can include references to another named template to aid with composition and resolution of sophisticated responses.
-References to other named template are denoted using _- @{TemplateName()}._
+References to other named templates are denoted using _- @{TemplateName()}._

 ```markdown
 > Example of a template that includes composition reference to another template